-- a.
-No wrestler may retest his/her initial successful body fat testing results. - b.
+- class.
+Other than the foregoing, no wrestler may retest his/her initial successful body fat testing results. - b.
 If a wrestler fails his/her hydration test, he/she will be allowed to retest on another date.
 However, a wrestler failing his/her third attempt based on under-hydration (greater than 1.025 grams per milliliter) will not be allowed any additional retests.